-Run-time: It is important to note that the above results for the antipodal+voting method happened in constant time regardless of outlier proportions (see Figure 8).
-This is because it is viable to use all available constraints for the voting method (hence its run-time is linear in the number of constraints or number of antipodal pairs available).
+It is important to note that the above results for the antipodal+voting method happened in constant time, regardless of outlier proportions (see Fig. 8).
+This is because it is viable to use all available constraints for the voting method (hence its runtime is linear in the number of constraints or number of antipodal pairs available).

-Conversely, as outlier probability increases, 5-point+ RANSAC and antipodal+RANSAC will take longer to arrive at a good solution since RANSAC will test more hypothesis solutions in order to maintain a high chance of hitting on a good one (some RANSAC variants [33], [31], [32] bound or reduce the time taken to sample or score hypotheses, but this trades off accuracy and robustness for speed).
+Conversely, as outlier probability increases, five-point+ RAN-SAC and antipodal+RANSAC will take longer to arrive at a good solution since RANSAC will test more hypothesis solutions in order to maintain a high chance of hitting on a good one (some RANSAC variants [33], [31], [32] bound or reduce the time taken to sample or score hypotheses, but this trades off accuracy and robustness for speed).

-However, run-time for antipodal+RANSAC will increase at a slower rate compared to 5-point+RANSAC, since it uses less points and solves a much simpler, intersection of two planes problem.
-The numbers in the graphs are obviously implementation dependent, but the trend will remain the same.
+However, runtime for antipodal+RANSAC will increase at a slower rate compared to five-point+RANSAC since it uses fewer points and solves a much simpler intersection of two planes problem.
+The numbers in the graphs are obviously implementation-dependent, but the trend will remain the same.